November 15, 2020

 Catastrophic incidents can be extremely costly to refineries and petrochemical plants.
-Elsevier explained that the “cost of missed production for an average U.S. refinery has been estimated at between $340,000 - $1.7 million per day.”
-However, a failure does not have to be catastrophic to be problematic, and there are insidious losses from minor failures that reduce productivity, and they are practically untraceable using traditional methods.
+Arxiv cites research by the Aberdeen group showing that unplanned downtime costs between $10k and $250k per hour, or $50 billion annually, and equipment failure causes 42% of unplanned downtime.
+However, equipment failure does not have to be catastrophic to be problematic.
+Insidious losses from minor failures reduce productivity and are practically untraceable using traditional methods.
 These problems, if not treated, can eventually lead to massive breakdowns.

 Leveraging Plant Data for Increased Availability

 Refineries and petrochemical plants collect mountains of data, so why not leverage it to improve availability?
 With sensors tracking almost every element of the plant, and vast quantities of data collected in the historian, it is important to make sense of it all.
-However, current technological advances in predictive analytics can be applied to this data, predicting (and thus preventing) many potential failures.
+However, current technological advances in predictive analytics can be applied to this data, alerting engineers to many potential failures and thus enabling them to prevent them.
 By identifying anomalies in the plant’s data and applying algorithms to determine the relevance of these anomalies, plant operations managers can focus on predictive monitoring and maintenance, rather than simply doing “preventive” maintenance according to a predetermined schedule or fixing things that have already broken.

 What to Look for in Predictive Monitoring

-Bridge the gap between anomalies in the data to true failures in the plant.
-It’s the connection between the different parameters, never just one anomaly that predicts a failure.
-An effective solution will cluster the anomalies it finds, and will associate the identified issue with a specific area of the plant, to shorten time to resolution.
+Add context by bridging the gap between anomalies in the data to true problems in the plant.
+It’s the connection between the different parameters, never just one anomaly, that predicts a failure.
+An effective solution will cluster the anomalies it finds, adding an additional cognitive layer that associates the identified issue with a specific area of the plant, to shorten time to resolution.

 No need for a data scientist.
 The operators or process managers know the plant inside and out, and they are the ideal people to investigate the alerts and resolve them.